datavaluepeople/dmi-llm-classifiers/README.md

 jupyter-lab
 ```

-You will then be able to run the notebooks as needed
+The example notebook: `notebooks/chat_completion_for_each_row.ipynb` can be found using the
+left menu.
+If you run the notebook it will output a new file called
+`workspace/buildup_christianity_usa/output.csv`.

+Change the parameters and workspace files as needed.